GARAGE & TOOLS

 Lastly, be sure that you don't neglect the grout lines when tile cleaning.
 Grout is a mortar or paste of cement, water and sand used for filling the gaps between tiles.
 Grout lines can also leave the travertine tiles vulnerable to damage as they allow an open space for the buildup of dirt, moisture, and grime, which can seep into the pores of the tiles.
 If your grout lines are damaged beyond repair they can be fully replaced or removed, but again, applying a sealant during the initial installation process is the best way to prevent future grout trouble.

-Simple Green Multi-Surface Floor Care cleans all hard floor surfaces with a safer, orally non-toxic formula that won't leave behind dangerous or dulling residue.
+Simple Green Multi-Surface Floor Care cleans all hard floor surfaces with a that won't leave behind dulling residue.
 The cleaner dries quickly, leaving behind a spot and streak-free finish that allows the natural beauty of the flooring to shine through.
-Powerful plant-based extracts, essential oils and minerals are used in place of petroleum distillates, ammonia, chlorine and other harsh chemicals commonly found in other floor-cleaning agents.
+Powerful plant-based extracts, essential oils and minerals are used in place of petroleum distillates, ammonia, and chlorine commonly found in other floor-cleaning agents.

 Note: Although sponge mops can be used with this product, best results are achieved with a washable microfiber pad or disposable mopping pad.